You are here

 - Your Financial Aid Award Letter presents a good estimation, or

-- Tuition Bills (“Course and Fee Statement) are mailed each term by the Student Financial Planning to the student’s home address of record.
+- Tuition Bills (“Course and Fee Statement") are mailed each term by the Student Financial Planning to the student’s home address of record.

 Fall is mailed by July 1,

-Spring is mailed in late November,
+Spring is mailed by early December,

 Summer is emailed to the student’s KWU email account after they register in classes.